Written by Clear Recovery Therapist, Teresa Bertoncin, LMFT

 Donovan Akita, a skilled somatic experiencing practitioner leads his widely popular groups at Clear Recovery Center with empathy and compassionate understanding.
 He recognizes that addiction patterns, internalized beliefs, and other forms of internalized protection are trying to cover up what is authentic and vital in the present moment.
 Oftentimes, when treatment commences there is an eye on the exit sign, or ‘one foot out the door.’
 This is because of an internal need to create safety.
 Exposed vulnerability is arguably one of the most common fears.

 Akita models being with group members in a way that creates safety.
 He says, “When someone risks, I hold space for what is real for them in the present moment.
 It is an invitation to show up, instead of telling someone what they need or want.
 They learn to trust the process that something will reveal itself along the way.”
 Group members quickly understand that it is not about the performance, or about ‘the shoulds’ or ‘supposed to’ or the shame.
 Akita’s passion for the somatic experiencing method is evident as he shares how an individual in a group process will sense the internal permission or safety to reveal themselves, and how regulation occurs not just for one individual, but collectively for the entire group.
 “They learn how to do less, how to truly be in the moment, recognizing the pattern that has kept them stuck, finding the rhythm to let something in, accepting that there is room for them, and getting comfortable with that.
-Then as if is one giant nervous system release and one realization that they have been holding their breath for a long time.
+Then as if [the group] is one giant nervous system release and one realization that they have been holding their breath for a long time.
 We all begin to feel the release, and ease, and freedom in our bodies, minds, and hearts.”

 Clear Recovery Center’s Donovan Akita, LMFT is a Somatic Experiencing Practitioner.
 To learn more about Clear Recovery Center’s inpatient or outpatient treatment programs, contact our expert clinical team today!